 How Important Is Sacrifice In A Relationship?

 In a loving relationship, one partner sacrificing something important implies support for the other partner.
 But this support, if taken too far, can lead to the partner (who is sacrificing) being taken for granted.
+It may even lead the other partner to have unrealistic expectations from their partner.
+This occurs if one person happens to be sacrificing too much and too often and will result in an issue in your relationship.
+In most dynamics, people tend not to do it enough.

 A study published in the Social Psychological and Personality Science found that people with low self-esteem who are sacrificing in a relationship often regret the sacrifice.
 They are likely to experience “negative mood, greater stress and lower life satisfaction”.
 They can experience depression, regret and resentment.